The Foundation for a Meaningful Life

 • Reading

 Strengthening the sense of being a part of a community of readers is an important aspect of the reading program in grade six as students are encouraged to share their interests in books.
 Students read a variety of material and develop an in-depth appreciation of language and style.
 The course emphasizes a more complex literal and interpretive comprehension of plot, character, and theme.
 Students analyze reading for meaning and value, critiquing an author’s intent and synthesizing and exploring information.
-Students are encouraged to develop critical standards and awareness of the richness of language.
+They develop critical standards and awareness of the richness of language.

 • Writing

 The sixth grade writing program builds on the objectives established in grade five.
 Students explore new literary genres by developing pieces that follow the distinct structure and purpose of each genre.
 At this stage of the writing program, students become more proficient at revising their work independently.
-Facilitated by their stronger metacognitive skills, students take more of a leading role in writing conferences.
-A greater focus on grammar and vocabulary study supports the sixth grade writer’s readiness to experiment with varied sentence structures and use increasingly sophisticated written language.
+As their metacognitive skills develop, students take on a larger role in writing conferences.

-Integrated grammar and vocabulary instruction supports the students’ development as writers.
-Grammar lessons are woven throughout the Writing Workshop curriculum as students directly apply new rules to enhance their writing.
-The objective of the grammar program is to provide students with an increasingly sophisticated understanding of language conventions to continuously hone their craft.
-A formal study of vocabulary is integrated, assessed, and applied in both reading and writing.Through instruction in Greek and Latin roots, prefixes, and suffixes, students expand their vocabulary base and are better able to infer the meaning of unknown words.
+Students participate in a more intensive study of grammar and vocabulary so they are better equipped to experiment with sentence structures and use increasingly sophisticated written language.
+Grammar lessons are woven throughout the curriculum as students directly apply new rules to enhance their writing.
+Through instruction in Greek and Latin roots, prefixes, and suffixes, students expand their vocabulary base and are better able to infer the meaning of unknown words.

 • Social Studies